MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 - On one device, Word starts slower than before and exceeds the threshold.
 This gives 0.5 points and a yellow status.
 - On two devices, an add-in crashes more frequently than before and exceeds the threshold.
 This gives 0.5 points twice, or 1 point total, and a red status.

-## How to enable update validation

-To use update validation, the following requirements must be met:
-- Devices must be managed via cloud update.
-- Diagnostic data must be turned on for your devices.
-- Devices must be on Monthly Enterprise Channel.
-- You must configure and implement rollout waves.
-- A period of seven days must be set between wave one and wave two rollouts.

-Ensure that wave one devices offer a diverse representation of your organization’s departments and usage scenarios, including various add-ins.
-This diverse representation promotes early issue detection and timely resolution, further minimizing potential risks.

 ## How to disable update validation